Colts are not all eligible to be Stallions.

-Stallions that fail the licensing procedures and those that have not been presented for licensing will not appear in the Stud Book as Section A stallions but any progeny will be registered in Section X of the Stud Book from which there is not upgrading.
+Stallions that fail the licensing procedures and those that have not been presented for licensing will not appear in the Stud Book as Section A stallions and any progeny will be registered in Section X of the Stud Book from which there is no upgrading.

-The Council of the Dales Pony Society may require any Stallion holding a licence to be re-examined or re-appraised at any time, for the purpose of ascertaining that there are no grounds for the revocation of the licence.
+The Council may require any Stallion holding a licence to be re-examined or re-appraised at any time, for the purpose of ascertaining that there are no grounds for the revocation of the licence.

 Following licensing, all stallions are issued with a service book.
 Every service for the year must be recorded in the book, and the top copy of each service slip be given to the owner of the mare, as a requirement for registration of the resultant foal.
 Please record every mare that is serviced even if you believe it is not in foal as foals without recorded coverings are required to be parentage tested before registration at the Breeders' expense.